 The Year-End Financial Checklist (15 Personal Finance To-Do’s)

 With yet another taxing year coming to a close, your first instinct may be to go into survival mode until you get a few holiday days off, indulge in a little self-medication that may or may not include egg nog, and then hibernate through the end of the year.
 While that sounds tempting and would certainly be justified, I’d also recommend taking on a little personal finance housekeeping first.
-There is no better time of year to get your financial life in order than the first few weeks of December.
+There is no better time of year to get your financial life in order than the month of December.
 My self-practice and recommendation to you: calendar-in 1-to-2 hours of time now to go through the following year-end personal finance checklist that I’ve prepared and personally use.
 Rinse and repeat at the beginning of every December.
-Your future self will thank you in 2022 and beyond.
+Your future self will thank you in 2024 and beyond.

 1. Spend “Use it or Lose it” FSA Funds

 Check with your employer and then spend any un-spent use-it-or-lose-it funds that will vanish at the end of the year.
 It’s easier to spend FSA funds than it has been in a while, due to recent expansions of what is permitted.
 OTC medications and feminine hygiene menstrual care products are qualified medical expenses.
 This means that you can now use FSA (as well as HRA and HSA) funds to pay for these items.
 Telehealth and virtual mental health services are now qualified medical expenses too.
 Prescription glasses or contact lenses are an old but often overlooked qualified medical expense too.
+Here’s a list of FSA-eligible medical expenses (some of which you may find surprising).

 personal finance to-do checklist